-- Include Camera Roll folders from this PC and OneDrive: Toggling this switch will have the Lock Screen also display images stored in two other locations, in addition to the folders you already selected.
-These being, Camera Roll and OneDrive Camera Roll folders, which usually include the photos that you have taken from your phone and other devices. - Only use pictures that fit my screen: This one is pretty straightforward.
-Turning this switch on will only display images that fit the screen when
+• Include Camera Roll folders from this PC and OneDrive: Toggling this switch will have the Lock Screen also display images stored in two other locations, in addition to the folders you already selected.
+These being, Camera Roll and OneDrive Camera Roll folders, which usually include the photos that you take from your phone and other devices.

-- displayed.
-This is a handy option to have, if you have multiple sizes of images in the folder, and only want to display big ones that fit your screen. - When my PC is inactive, show lock screen instead of turning off the screen: Remember those fancy screensavers from the old days?
+- Only use pictures that fit my screen: This one is pretty straightforward.
+Turning this switch on will only display images that fit the screen when displayed.
+Handy option to have, if you have multiple sizes of images in the folder, and only want to display big ones that fit your screen. - When my PC is inactive, show lock screen instead of turning off the screen: Remember those fancy screensavers from the old days?
 This option is similar to those.
-You can set up a screensaver on Windows 10, which will be displayed instead of the blank screen.
-You can also use the dropdown below to specify when you want to turn off the screen after a period of time.
+You can set up a screensaver on Windows 10, which will be displayed instead of the screen being turned off.
+You can also use the dropdown below to specify when you want to turn off the screen, after a period of time.